SCALESD/workshop-1-parking-data-vis/README.md

 # Workshop 1: Parking Data Visualization
-This repoistory contains example code for working with parking meter and transaction data from City of San Diego.
+This repository contains example code for working with parking meter and transaction data from City of San Diego.

 ## Setup